 Bodyweight Good Morning (Beginner)

 Hands behind your head or crossed over your chest, no weight.
 This is how everyone should learn the movement.
-The bodyweight version lets you focus entirely on the hip hinge pattern, spinal position, and hamstring stretch without worrying about load.
+The bodyweight version lets you focus entirely on the hip-hinge pattern, spinal position, and hamstring stretch without worrying about load.
 Practice this until you can do 3 sets of 15 reps with a perfectly neutral spine and a consistent knee angle before adding any weight.

-Dumbbell Good Morning (Intermediate-Advanced)
+Dumbbell Good Morning (Intermediate to Advanced)

 The standard version described above.
 Dumbbells on the shoulders add moderate load while naturally limiting how heavy you can go.
 This is the sweet spot for most home and gym workouts.
 It trains the same movement pattern as barbell good mornings with a built-in safety ceiling.